notSaranshMalik/PatchCamelyon/README.md

 Giving us a fantastic, almost 85% accuracy, this model is incredibly accurate at finding the cancerous examples of patches, while not significantly overfitting on the training data.
 Trained in about 1 hour on a 1080Ti, this model is both quick to train and accurate to test on unseen data.

+# Code

+The `Model.ipynb` notebook contains the code for the final version of this program.
+It requires unzipped data, which can be downloaded from [here](https://github.com/basveeling/pcam).
+The cell near the bottom allows for parameter modifications.